 *What new habits/patterns of mind do you want to cultivate?

 Too often we get distracted from what really matters to us, so be intentional about this step!
 The more intentional you are, the more you’ll get from the challenge.
 Writing things down helps us be more mindful and intentional.

 Maybe you’ll want to paste your responses up somewhere to remind yourself of your intentions.

-Please also come to the facebook group and share your intentions there!
+Please also come to the private facebook group and share your intentions there!

 1) Mark off 15 minutes on your calendar for each day of the challenge.
 Don’t leave this to change.
 Schedule a 15-minute date with yourself!
 Show up, turn your phone off, and practice with the recording.

 2) Set your intentions for the challenge.
 Be explicit.
 Write down WHY you want to participate in the challenge and what you hope to get from it.
 If you are intentional about your intentions, you are much more likely to meet them.